esciencecenter-digital-skills/green-digital-skills/modules/optimizing-energy-use/slides_optimizing_energy_use.md

 * Are you thinking about this the right way?
 * Is green computing really a purely technical issue?
+* Is your footprint by computing really your biggest contribution to the climate crisis?
+* What are other low hanging fruits you can tackle?

 Note:
 In practice, reducing energy use overall is more about organizational policy and value judgements about what the expected return is for a given amount of energy used.